literalplus/simplegiveall/README.md

 Help
 ------
-If you wish to reseive support for this plugin or just want to talk, you can try [joining my IRC channel](http://irc.spi.gt/iris/?channels=lit)
+If you wish to receive support for this plugin or just want to talk, you can try [joining my IRC channel](http://irc.spi.gt/iris/?channels=lit)

 License
 --------